 Why Wood Warps

-- Humidity changes: Big box stores take non-kiln dried wood and bring it into a low humidity environment.
+- Humidity changes: Big box stores take non-kiln dried wood and bring it into a low-humidity environment.
 So, the wood starts to lose moisture content.
-And they do this so YOU don’t have to go outside and pick your lumber.
+And they do this so YOU don’t have to pick your lumber outside.

-The science behind this is best left to scholarly articles, but the simple fact is lumber needs to be stored flat and covered to prevent warping due to change in moisture content of the wood.
+The science behind this is best left to scholarly articles, but the simple fact is lumber needs to be stored flat to prevent warping due to changes in the moisture content of the wood.